inbravo/travel/october-2017/dhanaulti.md

 ---

 ##  4:05 AM Ghaziabad
 *	For last few days, i was feeling the intense pulls to ride again.
-My restless soul is eager to gain some peace from todays long ride
+My restless soul is eager to gain some peace from a ride
 *	I read a mesmerizing story [Leh to Kanyakumari in 61 Hours by Balaji](https://www.xbhp.com/talkies/tourer/36273-leh-kanyakumari-61-hours.html) and challanged myself to ride maximum in a single day
-*	I am worried, of uncertainities , which i might face duing the todays long ride. i said nothing to my wife about my todays plan
+*	Worried of uncertainities, which i might face duing the todays long ride. i said nothing to my wife about my todays rigorous plan
 *	As always, early start of day and I am ready with my motorcycle, without any compromise with my riding gears
-*	Heading towards NH-24, light traffic and no sunlight, i am traversing through good roads of Ghaziabad, India
+*	Heading towards NH-24, light traffic and no sunlight, i am traversing through good roads of Ghaziabad
 * 	Arrived at NH-58, the state highway, which connects Uttar Pradesh and Uttarakhand in India
-*	Owing to major festival next week, named Diwali, traffic is comparatively low from usual
+*	Owing to major festival (Diwali) next week traffic is comparatively low from usual

 ##  4:30 AM Modinagar
 *	State of solace arrives; internal dialogue between mind and heart is started to culminate